turbot/steampipe-plugin-github/docs/tables/github_pull_request_comment.md

 The `github_pull_request_comment` table provides insights into the comments made on pull requests within a GitHub repository.
 As a developer or project manager, explore comment-specific details through this table, including the comment content, author, creation date, and associated metadata.
 Utilize it to understand the discussions and feedback on pull requests, facilitating effective code reviews and collaborative decision-making.

+To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required:
+  - Repository permissions:
+    - Pull requests (Read-only): Required to access all columns.
+    - Metadata (Read-only): Required to access general repository metadata.

 **Important Notes**
 - You must specify the `repository_full_name` (repository including org/user prefix) and `number` (of the issue) columns in the `where` or `join` clause to query the table.